playquadball/playquadball.com/docs/about/index.md

 # About This Project

-Welcome to the Quadball Introduction Guide - a community-driven effort to make quadball accessible to everyone.
+Welcome to the How to play Quadball Guide - a community-driven effort to make quadball accessible to everyone.

 ## Our Mission